• Skip to primary navigation

 Notes

 Add 1-2 teaspoon baking powder if you want a slight fluffiness to the pancakes.
-For American-style spinach, pancakes use ½ cup more flour and 2-3 teaspoon baking powder, 1 teaspoon vanilla, and 2 tablespoon sugar.
+For American-style spinach pancakes use ½ cup more flour and 2-3 teaspoon baking powder, 1 teaspoon vanilla, and 2 tablespoon sugar.

-This amount makes 40-50 small 3 inch pancakes or 8 medium-sized ones, 8-10 inches.
+This amount makes 40-50 small 3 inch pancakes or eight medium-sized ones, 8-10 inches.

 If you use fresh spinach instead of frozen use 4 cups of rinsed fresh spinach and blend it with the milk first, then add the rest of the ingredients to the blender to make a smooth batter.

-Traditionally served with lingonberry jam and mashed potato.
+Finnish spinach pancakes are traditionally served with lingonberry jam and mashed potato.

 If you want to serve sweet pancakes you can serve these with berry jam, cottage cheese, yogurt, ice cream, berries, fruit, maple syrup, or honey.